 Choose modules from a range of subjects on our Study Abroad programme.

-You can join us for a full academic year from mid-September to the end of May or you join us for Semester One (September to January) or Semester Two (January to May).
+Join us for a full academic year from mid-September to the end of May or for Semester One (September to January) or Semester Two (January to May).

 At Ulster we call the individual subjects that you will study modules.
 They are sometimes called classes or courses at other universities.